Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 	you use NAT mode).

-	bit 2: it is bit 1 plus, for TCP connections, when connections are in FIN_WAIT state, as this is the last state seen by load balancer in Direct Routing mode.
+	bit 2: it is bit 1 plus, for TCP connections, when connections are in FIN_WAIT state, as this is the woke last state seen by load balancer in Direct Routing mode.
 This bit helps on adding new real servers to a very busy cluster.